Will You Love Me Tomorrow

-"Will You Love Me Tomorrow", sometimes known as "Will You Still Love Me Tomorrow", is a song with words by Gerry Goffin and music composed by Carole King.
-It was recorded in 1960 by the Shirelles at Bell Sound Studios in New York City, and hit number one on the Billboard Hot 100 chart.
-The song was the first by a black all-girl group to reach number one in the United States.
-It has since been recorded by many other artists including a 1971 version by co-writer Carole King.
+"Will You Love Me Tomorrow" (sometimes known as "Will You Still Love Me Tomorrow") is a song written by Gerry Goffin and Carole King.
+It was first recorded in 1960 by the Shirelles for their album Tonight's the Night; released as a single that November, it became the first song by a girl group to top the Billboard Hot 100 chart.
+It has since been recorded by many other artists, including King on her 1971 album Tapestry.

 The Shirelles' version

 Background

-In 1960, the American girl group the Shirelles released the first version of the song as Scepter single 1211, with "Boys" on the B-side.
+In 1960, the American girl group the Shirelles released the first version of the song as Scepter single 1211, with "Boys" on the B-side, and both songs featured on their debut album Tonight's the Night.
 The single's first pressing was labeled simply "Tomorrow", then lengthened later.
-When first presented with the song, lead singer Shirley Owens (later known as Shirley Alston-Reeves) did not want to record it, because she thought it was "too country".
-She relented after a string arrangement was added.
-However, Owens recalled on Jim Parsons's syndicated oldies radio program, Shake Rattle Showtime, that some radio stations had banned the record because they had felt the lyrics were too sexually charged.
+When first presented with the song, lead singer Shirley Owens thought it was "too country", but relented after a string arrangement was added.
+Session musicians on the recording included Paul Griffin on piano and Gary Chester on drums.
+Owens recalled on Jim Parsons' syndicated radio program Shake Rattle Showtime that some radio stations had banned the record because they felt the lyrics were too sexually charged.
 The song is in AABA form.